sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 quick summary of what I take these two approaches to be.

 First, let us talk about Fisher’s approach.
-As far as I can tell, Fisher assumed that you only had the one hypothesis (the null) and that what you want to do is find out if the null hypothesis is inconsistent with the data.
-From his perspective, what you should do is check to see if the data are “sufficiently unlikely” according to the null.
+As far as I can tell, Fisher assumed that you only had the one hypothesis (the null hypothesis) and that what you want to do is find out if the null hypothesis is inconsistent with the data.
+From his perspective, what you should do is check to see if the data are “sufficiently unlikely” according to the null hypothesis.
 In fact, if you remember back to our earlier discussion, that is how Fisher defines the *p*-value.
 According to Fisher, if the null hypothesis provided a very poor account of the data then you could safely reject it.
-But, since you do not have any other hypotheses to compare it to, there is no way of “accepting the alternative” because you do not necessarily have an explicitly stated alternative.
+But, since you do not have any other hypotheses to compare it to, there is no way of “accepting the alternative hypothesis” because you do not necessarily have an explicitly stated alternative hypothesis.
 That is more or less all there is to it.

 In contrast, Neyman thought that the point of hypothesis testing was as a guide to action and his approach was somewhat more formal than Fisher’s.
-His view was that there are multiple things that you could *do* (accept the null or accept the alternative) and the point of the test was to tell you which one the data support.
+His view was that there are multiple things that you could *do* (accept the null hypothesis or accept the alternative hypothesis) and the point of the test was to tell you which one the data support.
 From this perspective, it is critical to specify your alternative hypothesis properly.
 If you do not know what the alternative hypothesis is, then you do not know how powerful the test is, or even which action makes sense.
 His framework genuinely requires a competition between different hypotheses.
-For Neyman, the *p*-value did not directly measure the probability of the data (or data more extreme) under the null, it was more of an abstract description about which “possible tests” were telling you to accept the null, and which “possible tests” were telling you to accept the alternative.
+For Neyman, the *p*-value did not directly measure the probability of the data (or data more extreme) under the null hypothesis, it was more of an abstract description about which “possible tests” were telling you to accept the null hypothesis, and which “possible tests” were telling you to accept the alternative hypothesis.

 As you can see, what we have today is an odd mishmash of the two.
-We talk about having both a null hypothesis and an alternative (Neyman), but usually\ [#]_ define the *p*-value in terms of extreme data (Fisher), but we still have α values (Neyman).
+We talk about having both a null hypothesis and an alternative hypothesis (Neyman), but usually\ [#]_ define the *p*-value in terms of extreme data (Fisher), but we still have α values (Neyman).
 Some of the statistical tests have explicitly specified alternatives (Neyman) but others are quite vague about it (Fisher).
-And, according to some people at least, we are not allowed to talk about accepting the alternative (Fisher).
+And, according to some people at least, we are not allowed to talk about accepting the alternative hypothesis (Fisher).
 It is a mess, but I hope this at least explains why it is a mess.

 Bayesians versus frequentists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~